helmadik/LewisShortLogeion/README.md

 These files have now seen a major round of editing.
 Many thanks to Josh Dillon for modernizing all the Terence citations!

 Easter egg: find the correct citations where there is a 'not found' comment:-) Volunteers to deal with fragmentary authors and other infelicities still very much welcome.

+Added Feb.
+2021, Authors & Works abbreviations in a txt file.